jalingo/MagicCloud/README.md

     public var recordType: String { return "MockType" }            // <-- This string will serve as a CKRecordType.Name

-    public var recordFields: Dictionary<String, CKRecordValue> {   // <-- This is where the properties that need to be saved get {                                                      //     are set / recovered from CKRecord fields. return [Mock.key: created as CKRecordValue]
+    public var recordFields: Dictionary<String, CKRecordValue> {   // <-- This is where the properties that should be CKRecord get {                                                      //     fields are updated / recovered. return [Mock.key: created as CKRecordValue]
         }